defold/defold.github.io/manuals/optimization-speed.md

 layout: manual
 language: en
 github: https://github.com/defold/doc
-toc: ["Optimizing runtime speed","Reduce script execution time","Use reactive code patterns","Reduce garbage collection","Pre-hash message and action ids","Prefer and cache URLs","Reduce time it takes to render a frame","Reduce scene graph complexity","Frustum culling"]
+toc: ["Optimizing runtime speed","Reduce script execution time","Use reactive code patterns","Reduce garbage collection","Prehash message and action ids","Prefer and cache URLs","Reduce time it takes to render a frame","Reduce scene graph complexity","Frustum culling"]
 title: Optimizing runtime performance of a Defold game
 brief: This manual describes how to optimize a Defold game to run at a stable high frame rate.
 ---